Over two-thirds of young people experience eco-anxiety as Friends of the Earth launch campaign to turn anxiety into action

 “We can all experience climate guilt over what can feel our personal responsibility to save the planet.
 It’s ok to admit that climate change is causing anxiety because it genuinely is a crisis, but we shouldn’t have to feel alone and just shut down.
 The best thing any of us can do is connect with others and put pressure on government to prioritise climate action so we can all take back tomorrow.”

 Friends of the Earth are helping people join forces to start meaningful change in their communities.
-You can discover the various practical ways to get involved by joining or starting a local climate action group.
+You can discover the various practical ways to get involved by joining or starting a local action group.

 Notes to editors: